Esconine/Fastfetch-Config/README.md

 To install the fastfetch config just run in the terminal:

 > [!WARNING]
 > This command will permanently delete your "~/.config/fastfetch" directory.
-Please make sure you have a backup of it's data before running it
+Please make sure you have a backup of it's data before running it.

 ```
 sudo pacman -S ttf-jetbrains-mono-nerd